tchbihsan/CodeFest2024/challenges/Challenge01.md

    - s3:PutObject
    - s3:ListBucket
    - s3:DeleteObject
 3. Now, create the resource to upload the html files below into the s3 bucket.
-These files can be found in the /html directory.
+These files can be found in the **html** directory.
    - index.html
    - error.html
 4. Proceed to disable the public access block in your s3 bucket.